cwgoes/pluranimity.org/_posts/2019-02-13-comparative-advantages-distributed-ledgers.md

 categories: dlt blockchain economics
 ---

+(qs? wording, 1st-person)

 *Working draft - [feedback or corrections welcome][contact]*.

-If blockchain development were to stagnate at its present state, I think we would find the benefits not to be commensurate with the costs. (bitcoin energy cost) (economic value of exchange)

-Why develop distributed ledgers?
-(I prefer the term to "blockchain" — the salience of Bitcoin is in its replication, that the blocks are kept in a linked list is an implementation detail)
+Why develop distributed ledgers<sup>[1](#1)</sup>?

-For the purposes of this analysis, I define distributed ledgers as state transition functions {% ihighlight haskell %} F :: (S, T) -> S {% endihighlight %}, where all parties with a modicum of compute and network bandwidth have oracle access to `S` and the ability to cheaply submit transactions `T`, where the subset of parties responsible for executing `F` cannot instead execute some `F'`, meaningfully censor any subset of transactions `t <- T`, or cause disjoint sets of other parties to view unequal states `S'` and `S''` (agreement).
+For the purposes of this analysis, I define distributed ledgers as state transition functions {% ihighlight haskell %} (S, T) -> S {% endihighlight %}, where all parties with a modicum of compute and network bandwidth have oracle access to {% ihighlight haskell %} S {% endihighlight %} and the ability to cheaply submit transactions {% ihighlight haskell %} T {% endihighlight %}, where the subset of parties responsible for executing {% ihighlight haskell %} F {% endihighlight %} cannot cheaply instead execute some {% ihighlight haskell %} F' {% endihighlight %}, meaningfully censor any subset of transactions `t ⊂ T`, or cause disjoint sets of other parties to view unequal states `S'` and `S''` (agreement).
 None of these properties are yet satisfactorily provided by existing implementations, but we have reason to expect they may be in time.

-- oracle access to elapsed time (PoW, VDF with difficulty adjustment)

-Distributed ledgers have *rules*, codified as predicates on the set `T` as a function of a particular `S`.
+- oracle access to elapsed time (PoW, VDF with difficulty adjustment) (cite: Wachowski VDF paper) Distributed ledgers have *rules*, codified as predicates on the set `T` as a function of a particular `S`.

+The present efforts justifiably focus on satisficing these properties, in of itself a challenging and interesting task - but assume we largely succeed, what then?

 In this post, I outline five broad areas of system design where I think we have reason to believe that distributed ledgers may substially alter the available components for system designers and thereby enable the creation of radically different systems from what we have today.

 For each area, I explain the system reference class, why we might benefit from such systems, where distributed ledgers may provide an advantage, then attempt to address the best arguments against desirability and feasibility.

-structure
-- what is it
-- why desirable
-- comparative advantage of dlt
-- objections to desirability
-- objections to feasibility

 ### Public Commons

 #### What

-what is it: platform which facilitates surplus through exchange
+A public commons is a platform which creates economic surplus by connecting buyers and sellers, and/or by providing a medium with which they can transact.

-Perhaps the most successful existing such commons is the English language (...).
+Perhaps the most successful existing such commons is the English language (...), a platform for the exchange of information.
 Languages as commons have several convenient properties - the size of their state does not scale linearly with the number of users, approximate agreement on most of the present state is sufficient for usage (as any natural language contains many different possible encodings of the same semantics), and our mental facilities and social institutions are well-adapted to track their states and provide the high-throughput gossip required for state changes without requiring central coordination.

+Airbnb, Uber, Ebay, Github and even search engines (although not the further flung activies of the surveillance panopticon) would fall under this definition.

 #### Why